Anheuser-Busch Brewery

 Anheuser-Busch Brewery is a brewery complex in St. Louis, Missouri.

-The brewery, opened in 1852 by German immigrant Adolphus Busch, is designated as a National Historic Landmark District.
-The Anheuser-Busch Brewery public tours offer hundreds of tourists the chance to experience culture native to St. Louis daily.
-The paid tour takes visitors through the complex, and those of the legal age can drink an included glass of an Anheuser-Busch product in the Hospitality Room after the tour.
-Tourists can see beer being made and packaged in a working part of the brewery.

-An important place to see at the Anheuser-Busch Brewery is the old Lyon Schoolhouse Museum.
-As one of the oldest school buildings in St Louis it served as the head offices of the brewery after 1907.
-The museum is loaded with rare mementos gathered from the founding of the company to current day.
-Also, the museum holds pictures of the brewery and its expansion over the years.
-Some of the tours visit this historic museum and can sample some of the many Budwieser products produced.
+It was opened in 1852 by German immigrant Adolphus Busch.
+It a National Historic Landmark District.
+The Lyon Schoolhouse Museum is on the grounds at the Anheuser-Busch Brewery.
+It is considered to be one of oldest school buildings in St Louis.
+It served as the head offices of the brewery after 1907.
+The museum contains rare mementos gathered from the founding of the company to current day, including pictures of the brewery and its expansion over the years.
+The 142 acre property includes 189 buildings.
+Some of the most striking are red brick Romanesque architecture with crenelated towers and elaborate ornamentation.

-The company keeps a rotation of its famous Budweiser Clydesdales at its headquarters; the historic draft horses were originally used to pull wagons carrying beer in the 19th-century days of the company.
+The company keeps a rotation of its Budweiser Clydesdales at its headquarters; the historic draft horses were originally used to pull wagons carrying beer in the 19th-century days of the company and are now one of the recognizable symbols of the brand.
 Visitors to the brewery can observe the Clydesdales in their exercise field and see their places in the carriage house.

 Some of the herd is kept at the company farm in St. Louis County.
-Known as Grant's Farm (having been owned by former President Ulysses S. Grant at one time), this complex is home to a menagerie of animals such as elephants, tortoises, and a variety of exotic hooved mammals.
-Since 2008, approximately half of the Budweiser Clydesdales have been kept at the Warm Springs Ranch near Booneville, Missouri.
+Known as Grant's Farm (having been owned by former President Ulysses S. Grant at one time), this complex is also home to other animals such as elephants, tortoises, and a variety of mammals.
+Since 2008, approximately half of the Budweiser Clydesdales have been kept at the Warm Springs Ranch near Boonville, Missouri.

-The brewery was designated a U.S. National Historic Landmark in 1966, recognizing the company's importance in the history of beer brewing and distribution in the United States.
+The brewery was designated a U.S. National Historic Landmark in 1966, recognizing the company's place in the history of beer brewing and distribution in the United States.
 The landmarked area includes 189 structures spread over 142 acre, including many red brick Romanesque ones "with square crenelated towers and elaborate details."
 The Brew House, built in 1891-1892, is particularly notable for its "multi-storied hop chandeliers, intricate iron-work, and utilization of natural light".